Skip to main content

 1 mentions Positive Neutral Negative

-The humor in the game is characterized by a quirky and unexpected charm, with references to iconic figures like John Wayne, suggesting a blend of nostalgia and playful absurdity.
+The humor in the game is characterized by a quirky and unexpected charm, with references to iconic figures like John Wayne, suggesting a playful and lighthearted tone that appeals to players' sense of nostalgia and fun.

 • “Oh, and you have to think John Wayne (?!?) is a cool dude with a great sense of humor.”